PeterssonM/DH2642-Exam-Routeplanner/README.md

 A "todo/task" app especially made for planning out/scheduling school stuff like tests etc. SL Api is used so you can search for journeys you need to make, For instance if you need to get to school etc.

 We're using MVP, which clearly can be seen via the view and presenter folder.

+The website is built and justified so it also should be able to function at the different @media widths of 340px, 480px, 600px and 800px

 Setup: